hkaila/hkaila/README.md

 - 👋 Hi, I’m @hkaila
-- 👀 I’m interested in Java,JavaScript & django
+- 👀 I’m interested in Java,JavaScript
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate in open source projects
 - 📫 How to reach me @Hkaila_